eiwuert/taxi/public/docs/source/index.md

 ```

-## End ride
+## End trip

-End trip by the driver. in multi route trips it will go the the next trip if it exists.
+End the trip by the driver. in multi route trips it will go the the next trip if it exists.

 <aside class="success">